shrub719/nw-3dino/README.md

 ## Building

-See [BUILDING.md](build/BUILDING.md) for instructions on how to build the app or the simulator.
+See [BUILDING.md](build/BUILDING.md) for instructions on how to build the app or pack objects.

 ## Licensing and credits